-Relations between Iran and Pakistan have been uneven.
-Pakistan supported Iran in the 1980-1988 Iran-Iraq War, and Iran and Pakistan engaged in substantial military cooperation in the early 1990s, and the two still conduct some military cooperation, such as joint naval exercises in April 2014.
-The founder of Pakistan's nuclear weapons program, A.Q.
+1990s, and the two still conduct some military cooperation, such as joint naval exercises in April 2014.
+The founder of Pakistan's nuclear weapons program, A.O.
 Khan, sold nuclear technology and designs to Iran.
-However, a rift emerge between the two countries in the 1990s because Pakistan's support for the Afghan Taliban ran counter to Iran's support for the Persian-speaking and Shiite Muslim minorities who opposed Taliban rule.
-Iran reportedly is concerned that Pakistan might harbor ambitions of returning the Taliban movement to power in Afghanistan.
-In addition, two Iranian Sunni Muslim militant groups that attack Iranian regime targets-

-Jundullah (named by the United States as an FTO, as discussed above) and Jaysh al-Adl-operate from western Pakistan.
+150 However, a rift emerge between the two countries in the 1990s because Pakistan's support for the Afghan Taliban ran counter to Iran's support for the Persian-speaking and Shiite Muslim minorities who opposed Taliban rule.
+Iran reportedly is concerned that Pakistan might harbor ambitions of returning the Taliban movement to power in Afghanistan.151 In addition, two Iranian Sunni Muslim militant groups that attack Iranian regime targets- Jundullah (named by the United States as an FTO, as discussed above) and Jaysh al-Adl operate from western Pakistan.

 A significant factor dividing them is Pakistan's relationship with Saudi Arabia.
-Pakistan declined a Saudi request that Pakistan participation in the Saudi-led coalition against the Houthis in Yemen, but Pakistan joined Saudi Arabia's 34-nation "anti-terrorism coalition" in December 2015.
+Pakistan declined a Saudi request that Pakistan participation in the Saudi-led coalition against the Houthis in Yemen, but Pakistan joined Saudi Arabia's 34-nation "antiterrorism coalition" in December 2015.
 The coalition was announced as a response to the Islamic State, but Iran asserts it is directed at reducing Iran's regional influence.
-In January 2017, the former Chief of Army Staff of Pakistan, Raheel Sharif, was appointed military commander of that coalition-an appointment that clearly signaled further Pakistani tilt toward Saudi Arabia.
 Experts have speculated that if Saudi Arabia sought to counter Iran's nuclear program with one of its own, the prime source of technology for the Saudi program would be Pakistan.

 The two nations' bilateral agenda has increasingly focused on a joint major gas pipeline project that would ease Pakistan's energy shortages while providing Iran an additional customer for its large natural gas reserves.
 As originally conceived, the line would continue on to India, but India withdrew from the project at its early stages.
 Then-President of Iran Ahmadinejad and Pakistan's then-President Asif Ali Zardari formally inaugurated the project in March 2013.
 Iran has completed the line on its side of the border, but Pakistan was unable to finance the project on its side of the border until China agreed in April 2015 to build the pipeline at a cost of about \$2 billion.
-It is stated that the project could be subject to U.S. sanctions under the Iran
+152 U.S. officials stated that the project could be subject to U.S. sanctions under the Iran Sanctions Act.
+153 which will take effect again by November 4, 2018.
+There is little evident movement on the pipeline as of March 2018.